live-clones/gmsh/src/imgui/README.txt

 which Gmsh this is when it comes up, as the FLTK one always has; it used to start empty, which is hard to tell from a bar with nothing to say.

+The gear menu of the modules tree is described too (Menu::solverOptions): the database, the eight things the solver may do by itself, and adding another solver.
+The FLTK tree had all thirteen entries and kept their check marks in step by hand, with the places of the nine that are switches written out as two indices -- `_gearOptionsStart` and `_gearOptionsEnd` -- so that the greying while a solver runs could be done by comparing against them.
+The Dear ImGui tree had three of them, as buttons, and none of the eight switches at all.
+What an entry does and what its check mark says now both go through solverOptionAction()/solverOptionSet(), and "not while a solver is running" is a predicate on the entry rather than a range of indices.

 The two menus the modules tree carries -- the one on a post-processing view and the one on a solver -- are described the same way (Menu::viewActions, Menu::solverActions), and their work is viewAction()/solverAction() in